IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 Let's make a tiny change to the code, compile the war file, deploy it, and verify that that we can see the change.

-One of the smallest changes we can make is adjusting the build number that appears in the lower right of ver page.
+One of the smallest changes we can make is adjusting the build number that appears in the lower right of every page.

 From the root of the git repo, run the following command to set the build number to the word "hello" (or whatever you want):